google/trillian-examples/witness/golang/omniwitness/README.md

 of the OmniWitness implementations will perform the same witnessing and distribution, unless the operator changes any of the configuration files in the `*_configs` directories here.

-The recommended way to deploy the OmniWitness is using the [monolith](../cmd/monolith), which is a single executable that bundles all of the components.
+The recommended way to deploy the OmniWitness is using the [omniwitness binary](../cmd/omniwitness), which is a single executable that bundles all of the components.
 Alternatively, this directory contains a dockerized implementation for a micro-services style deployment;
 a container will be deployed for: